Skip to content

 GEMS/GISE E2 (4th, 5th, 6th grades) - Monday and Wednesday, teacher: Joseph Capps

 GEMS is Girls in Engineering, Mathematics, and Science.
 GISE is Guys in Science and Engineering.
 This year long Project Based Learning program for students in grades 4, 5 and 6 provides positive early experiences in science, technology, engineering and math.
 Students work through the Engineering Design Process, share their work, and document their learning.
-Spring 2025 focus STEM OF SPEED theme.
+FALL 2025 focus STEM OF SPEED theme.
 Students build and test model cars, exploring the scientific concepts of speed and aerodynamics of land vehicles.

 • T E (flickr) (CC BY 2.0)